DamnWidget/anaconda.developers.docs/architecture/anaconda_callbacks.md

 <blockquote>**note**: in the case of using the `on` method, the failure is mapped as `error`</blockquote>

-The last useful method in the `Callback` object is the `timeout` property (that is a `@property` method) that can be used to assign a timeout to a callback after it has been created (or to retrive it's value).
+The last useful method in the `Callback` object is the `timeout` property (that is a `@property` method) that can be used to assign a timeout to a callback after it has been created (or to retrieve it's value).

 ```python
 ...